leikoilja/LibreChat-UI/README.md

 **Why is this necessary?**

 Ideally, the application would be properly code-signed to avoid these warnings.
 However, until code signing is fully configured in the automated build process, this workaround is required.

+### Manual Installation
+Please follow instructions in [Contributing](#contributing) to install the dependencies and then [Create Distribution Package](#create-distribution-package) to build the executable locally on your machine.

 ## Contributing